moiz-09x/moiz-09x/README.md

 # Hi, I'm Abdul Moiz 👋

 I'm a **Product Manager with strong hands-on engineering experience**, focused on building **0→1 products** that actually ship, scale, and create business impact.
-While my day-to-day role sits at the intersection of product, business, and users, I intentionally use GitHub to showcase the **technical side of my skill set** — how I think, design, and build systems end to end.

-I enjoy getting close to the code, architecture, and data, not just writing specs.
+While my day-to-day role sits at the intersection of product, business, and users, I enjoy getting close to the code, architecture, and data — not just writing specs.

 ---